0lejk4/RepairAgency/README.md

 * Maven
 * Jasypt for password encryption
 * Apache commons
+___
 >### _Architecture features_
+* Own Jsp Tags for validation, security and pagination
-* Own Tags, Annotations and Exceptions for validation(@Nullable, @Valid) and security(@PreAuthorize)
+* Annotations for validation(@Nullable, @Valid), security(@PreAuthorize) and RequestMethod limiting(@GetMapping, @PostMapping)
-* Request processing using Strategy pattern with use of Router that decides which Handler should be executed and also secures access to Handlers
+* Request processing using Strategy pattern with use of Router that decides which Handler should be executed and also secures access to Handlers by Role, Permission and RequestMethod
 * Handlers are mapped to router using router.properties file
-* Automatic form validation with alerts creation that are shown using toast.tag
+* Automatic form validation with alert creation for each error in form
-* Generic class for DAO that simplifies simple crud operations
+* Generic class for DAO that simplifies crud operations

+___
 >### Installation guide:
+Before installation you need to have:
+* Tomcat 9.0.6
+* PostgreSQL
+* Maven

 First clone repository:
 `git clone https://github.com/0lejk4/RepairAgency.git`
-___

 Then create new user in PostgreSQL:
 `CREATE ROLE db_api LOGIN
    ENCRYPTED PASSWORD 'md5bed26abc8a4c61df77b5045451bc3a9d'
    SUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION;`

 Password for this user is `MTIzNHF3ZXI=`.
 After this create 2 databases:

 1. For deploy: